 The Department of Biological Sciences offers a wide range of degrees.
 These include a BA or BS in Biology, BS in Biomedical Sciences, MA or MS in Biology, and a PhD in Biological and Biomedical Sciences.
 Degrees in the biological sciences prepare students for a variety of careers

-The undergraduate programs prepare students for graduate study in the life sciences laboratory work and research in private and government industries, professional careers in medicine, dentistry, nursing or other allied health areas or teaching biology in high school.
-This liberal arts program in biology is particularly suited to the needs of pre-medical students.
-The department offers a diversified selection of courses and research programs and students select courses that suit their goals and interests.
-Learn more about the areas of study.
+.
+Many of the students from our programs go on to medical school or graduate programs, or complete the 5-year STEP program leading to secondary education certification.
+Our programs prepare students for graduate study in the life sciences, laboratory work and research in private and government industries, professional careers in medicine, dentistry, nursing or other allied health areas or teaching biology in high school.
+The department offers a diversified selection of courses